My set of reference points and practices to make teams faster

 - A decision framework helps decentralizing the decision process and increases team autonomy.
-Discuss how you determine priorities rather than giving them (economic FW also contributing).
+Discuss how you determine priorities rather than giving them (economic FW).

 - Enforce high code coverage expectations

 - Enforce code reviews

 - Profess engineering practices - SOLID principles, OOP, SoC, etc.